Run an Analysis

 mastoscore --debug=info mastoscore.ini fetch

 When this is done, you'll have a bunch of JSON files in your journaldir directory, organized in a hierarchical structure based on the event date (YYYY/MM/DD).
-For example, if your event is on April 9, 2025, the files will be stored in journaldir/2025/04/09/.
+See the fetch module for a description of the structure and the files.

 2. Analyse